How to Write a Query Letter: 3 Paragraphs That Hook a Literary Agent

 I emphasized the importance of research for specific literary agents, and you should do this.

-However, there’s a total of three elements you should research before writing your query letter to help not only with how you write it, but also give you a better idea about why you want to work with a literary agent and literary agency.
+However, there are a total of three elements you should research before writing your query letter to help not only with how you write it, but also give you a better idea about why you want to work with a literary agent and literary agency.

 1. Your List of Dream Literary Agents

 I recommend making a list of seven to ten dream agents before writing your query letter.
-This might make the letter easier to write, too, because you’re writing to someone, instead of a general audience.
+This might make the letter easier to write, too, because you’re writing to someone specific instead of a general audience.

 There are several great ways to do this.
-Here’s a list of ideas for you to conider.
+Here’s a list of ideas for you to consider.

+You can find a literary agent who might be a good fit for you by:

+- Looking in the acknowledgments section of a book that works as a good comp title for your story

 Comparable titles (or comps) won’t break your query letter if not included in it, but good ones can seduce an agent into asking for more.